BeIllegalBeagle/koala/README.md

-# Koala - Light-Wallet for the nano cryptocurrency
+# 🐨 Koala - Light-Wallet for the nano cryptocurrency

 ## Setup

-A postgres setup is needed with the username koala and password eucyltpe and certificate file and key file for SSL is needed in the home directory of your computer
+A postgres setup is needed with the username koala and password eucalypt and certificate file and key file for SSL is needed in the home directory of your computer

 ### Create a new wallet